Are all The Granola Goat products vegan and cruelty free? How do you know your suppliers aren’t testing on animals?

 I’m a beauty blogger.
 Do you do collaborations?

-Yes, but we get a lot of request for free products and we would grant every one if we could – we just aren’t a big enough company to do that yet.
-If you are a beauty blogger in our target audience, we’re very interested in sending you products to review.
+Yes, but not very often.
+We get a lot of request for free products and we would grant every one if we could – we just aren’t a big enough company to do that yet.
+If you are a beauty blogger in our target audience, we might be interested in sending you products to review.
 If you are not in our target audience, are not in the US, or don’t have many social media followers, we will offer you a discount to try and review our products.
 Our target audience includes vegan and cruelty free beauty lovers, minimalistic ingredient fans, natural and organic skin care lovers, and health conscious folks.
 A great Instagram feed goes a long way, too.

 I want to be a stockist.
 How do I get started?

 We are still growing and developing products at The Granola Goat, so we're not currently seeking stockists.
 However, if you have a spa or small boutique you think might be a great fit for us, let us know!
-We're always open to new ideas and if it's a good fit, you can get started with our low minimum first order requirement of $150.
+We're always open to new ideas and if it's a good fit, we will certainly consider a relationship.
 Drop shipment is not available at wholesale prices and currently we can only accept stockists in the United States.

 If there is anything not covered here, please contact us.